portasynthinca3/boss/README.md

 # BOSS
 BOSS (BEAM-based Operating System with Security) is a proof-of-concept operating system written in Erlang together with Rust.
 Its distinctive features include:
-  - not having a clear kernel-userspace divide;
+  - replacing the traditional kernel-userspace divide with Erlang's supervision tree model;
   - capability-based security from the ground up.

 ![BOSS printing Hello, World from Erlang](demo/helloworld.png)